rohithgitz/Django-App-Deployment/README.md

+# Project Summary:
+I've made it easy for developers to build and launch Django web apps smoothly.
+By using Amazon's EC2, Docker, and Jenkins, I've simplified the whole process from writing code to deploying it online

+# Simplified Setup:
+Developed an easy-to-use local environment for Django app development.
+# Containerized Deployment:
+Utilized Docker to package and deploy Django apps seamlessly across different environments.
+# Automated Processes:
+Implemented Jenkins automation to handle tasks such as testing and deployment, saving time and reducing errors.
+# Accessible Documentation:
+Created clear, user-friendly guides to help anyone understand and contribute to the project.

 # Django-App-Deployment
 Creating an efficient DevOps workflow for Django app development on EC2 with Docker and Jenkins
 ## Technological Resources